memobank/carbon-footprint/payment-cards/README.md

 ### Merchant Category Codes (MCC)

-This list of MCCs combines MCC from both Visa and Mastercard network:
+This list of MCCs combines MCC from both Visa and Mastercard networks:

 - The list of Visa MCC was released publicly in [November 2021](https://usa.visa.com/content/dam/VCOM/download/merchants/visa-merchant-data-standards-manual.pdf);
 - The list of Mastercard MCC was released publicly in [October 2022](https://www.mastercard.us/content/dam/public/mastercardcom/na/global-site/documents/quick-reference-booklet-merchant.pdf).

 Both sources are used officially by institutions like [Citibank](https://www.citibank.com/tts/solutions/commercial-cards/assets/docs/govt/Merchant-Category-Codes.pdf) and [Wikipedia](https://en.wikipedia.org/wiki/Merchant_category_code).
-More up-to-date versions may exist but have not been provided by Visa or Mastercard so far.
+More up-to-date versions may exist but have not been provided publicly by Visa or Mastercard so far.

 ### EXIOBASE Monetary Factors